hanssachs13/JEM207_Python_Data_Project/README.md

 Delay is calculated as a difference between real and scheduled departure.
 Early departures are treated as zeroes, i.e. as if the tram was exactly on time.

-Flow is the sum of passengers entering and exiting the tram, and represents the number of passengers for which the particular stop is either start, intermediate, of final stop.
+Flow is the sum of passengers entering and exiting the tram, and represents the number of passengers for which the particular stop is either start, intermediate, or final stop.
 This gives the user an idea of how busy a particular stop is.

 Load is the average of passengers on board before the tram arrives to the stop and after it leaves the stop.
 It therefore represents how full or empty the tram is at that given station.